1. Practice Experience Program – Standard Stream Progression Policy

 The objective of this policy is to outline participants’ learning program and assessment requirements while in the PEP Standard.

-This policy applies to all participants in the Practice Experience Program.
+This policy applies to all participants in the PEP Standard.

 For the purposes of this policy:

 - AHPRA means Australian Health Practitioner Regulation Agency.

 - Assessor means a medical educator employed by the participant’s RTO with skills and experience in evaluating general practice competencies.